Can You Still Get Genital Warts If You've Had All the HPV Shots?

 Can you still get genital warts if you've had all the HPV shots?

 There is a small chance that someone might still get genital warts after having all their HPV vaccine shots.
 The vaccine protects against 90% of the HPV strains that cause genital warts.
-But there are lots of different strains (types) of HPV and the vaccine cannot protect against them all.
+But there are many different strains (types) of HPV and the vaccine can't protect against them all.

-The real purpose of the HPV vaccine is to protect against cervical and other types of cancers.
-Experts have found that certain strains of HPV may cause cancers of the cervix, vagina, vulva, penis, anus, mouth, and throat.
-The shots are designed to vaccinate people against the strains of HPV that are most likely to cause cancer.
+The real purpose of the HPV vaccine is to protect against cervical cancer and other types of cancers.
+Experts have found that some strains of HPV may cause cancers of the cervix, vagina, vulva, penis, anus, mouth, and throat.
+The shots help protect people against the strains of HPV that are most likely to cause cancer.

 So, like most things in life, the HPV vaccine doesn't come with a 100% guarantee.
-But it's still a good idea to get all the shots: When it comes to cancer, the more protected you are, the better.
+But it's still wise to get all the shots: When it comes to cancer, the more protected you are, the better.